Annual Claims Report

 Sewer overflow claims include alleged flooding or water damage to real or personal property caused by inadequate sewer repairs or clogged/obstructed City sewers.

 Water main break claims include alleged water damage to real or personal property as a result of leaking or broken water mains or fire hydrants.

 This claim type includes claims for vehicles that are damaged by allegedly defective roadways, or from objects that have fallen from bridges or overpasses.
 Also included are claims made by pedestrians who sustained damage to personal property as a result of an alleged fall on a defective roadway.

 Sidewalk claims are made by individuals who sustain damage to personal property as a result of an allegedly defective sidewalk.

 This claim type includes vehicles or other personal property damaged in accidents allegedly caused by defective, obstructed, or missing traffic lights or stop signs.

-- HEALTH FACILITYThese claims include the personal property of patients or others that has allegedly been lost, stolen, or damaged while on HH or City hospital property.
+These claims include the personal property of patients or others that has allegedly been lost, stolen, or damaged while on H+H or City hospital property.

 Motor vehicle claims include vehicles or other personal property that is allegedly damaged in accidents with City-owned vehicles.
 Included are parked cars allegedly hit by City-owned vehicles and vehicles damaged while being towed.